Who Needs an Office? 3 Steps to Successful Consolidation

 Get A Data-Driven Site Consolidation Strategy For Your New Normal

 “Welcome to the new normal.”
-We have heard this phrase more often this year than we’d care to remember.
-The business environment is changing rapidly – whether we are responding to new mandates regarding COVID-19 health protections or the need to modify our business to become more efficient, we need to adapt.
+Last year, we heard this phrase more often than we’d care to remember.
+The business environment continues to change rapidly – whether we are responding to new mandates regarding COVID-19 health protections or the need to modify our business to become more efficient, we need to adapt.

 A business site strategy is critical.
 Here, Bridgeforce shares a site consolidation strategy model designed to help make decisions based on facts and analytics.